vrc-get/vrc-get/docs/vpm-spec.md

 Other characters can cause problems in some environments.

 ### 4.2.
 Structure of VPM Package Manifest
-The VPM Package Manifest is a [[JSON]] document that describes the package information.
+VPM Package Manifest is a [[JSON]] document that describes the package information.
 The document **MUST** be named `package.json` and located in the root directory of the VPM Package.
 The document **MUST** be encoded in UTF-8 [[UNICODE]].
-The VPM Package Manifest is a subset of the UPM Package Manifest.
+VPM Package Manifest is a subset of the UPM Package Manifest.
 Some fields are required, and some fields are optional.
 Additional fields are allowed, but the VPM Client **SHOULD** ignore them.
-Some VPM Clients may use the additional fields for their purposes.
+Some VPM Clients **MAY** use the additional fields for their purposes.

 #### 4.2.1.
 Basic Fields
 The VPM Package Manifest **MUST** include the following two fields.